-The Company's financial instruments consist of cash, receivables, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, accounts receivable, and accounts payable and accrued liabilities.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.

-The carrying value of receivables and accounts payable and accrued liabilities approximate their fair value because of the short-term nature of these instruments.
+The carrying value of accounts receivable and accounts payable and accrued liabilities approximate their fair value because of the short-term nature of these instruments.